Tieske/timerwheel.lua/README.md

 - test the newly created rock:<br/>
   `luarocks install timerwheel`

+## unreleased

+- Fix: memory leak, occasionally ID's were not removed.
+Causing a mmeory leak in long running processes

 ## 1.0.1 released 04-Oct-2022

 - Fix: if a slot was modified (by cancelling) a hole might appear in the table